traublmak/amazon-forecast-samples/workshops/no_code_workshop/forecast-with-console.md

 Introduction: Amazon Forecast is a machine learning service that provides prediction based on time series data provided by AWS.

 ## Region selection
 Please check with your instructor about the regions where you will be working for this hands-on.
+In this lab we should use **US East (N. Virginia) us-east-1** region.
 You can change it by selecting the region name in the upper right of the screen:

 ![Region selection](pictures/region_selection.png "Region selection")